Grow Some Funk of Your Own

-"Grow Some Funk of Your Own" is a song by English musician Elton John.
+"Grow Some Funk of Your Own" is a song by British musician Elton John.
 It was released as a single in 1976 from the album Rock of the Westies.
 It shared its A-side status with "I Feel Like a Bullet (In the Gun of Robert Ford)".
 The song went to No. 14 on the Billboard Hot 100, but in Britain broke a five-year run of successful singles by failing to reach the top 50 despite extensive radio play.
 Guitarist Davey Johnstone is credited as a co-writer.

 Synopsis

 The song centers on a man who wakes up after a bad dream entailing an episode set in Mexico, where the protagonist (presumably either John or Taupin) falls for a young lady in a small town but is dismissed by her boyfriend, telling him to return to where he came from (hence the lyric, "Take my advice/take the next flight/and grow your funk/grow your funk at home").